 If you or a loved one has sustained an injury with a Patellar tendon tear that has not responded to conservative care please schedule a telephone candidacy discussion with a board-certified, fellowship-trained physician.
-At the Centeno-Schultz Clinic we are experts in the evaluation and treatment of knee injuries.
-From the comfort of your home or office learn what treatment options are available for you.
+At the Centeno-Schultz Clinic in Broomfield and Denver, Colorado we are experts in the evaluation and treatment of knee injuries.
+From the comfort of your home or office learn what treatment options for knee pain are available for you.

 1.Reinking MF.
 CURRENT CONCEPTS IN THE TREATMENT OF PATELLAR TENDINOPATHY.
 Int J Sports Phys Ther.
 2016;11(6):854-866.
 [Google Scholar]

 2.Rosso F, Bonasia DE, Cottino U, Dettoni F, Bruzzone M, Rossi R. Patellar tendon: From tendinopathy to rupture.
 Asia Pac J Sports Med Arthrosc Rehabil Technol.
 2015;2(4):99-107.
 Published 2015 Aug 7. doi:10.1016/j.asmart.2015.07.001

 3.Lavagnino M, Arnoczky SP, Elvin N, Dodds J. Patellar tendon strain is increased at the site of the jumper’s knee lesion during knee flexion and tendon loading: results and cadaveric testing of a computational model.
 Am J Sports Med.
 2008 Nov;36(11):2110-8. doi: 10.1177/0363546508322496.
 Epub 2008 Sep 3.
 PMID: 18768702.